-Appendix Ten

-Safeguarding in Specific circumstances: Child Sexual Exploitation

-Child sexual exploitation takes different forms - from a seemingly 'consensual' relationship where sex is exchanged for attention, affection, accommodation or gifts, to serious organised crime and child trafficking.
-Child sexual exploitation involves differing degrees of abusive activities, including coercion, intimidation or enticement, unwanted pressure from peers to have sex, sexual bullying (including cyber bullying), and grooming for sexual activity.
+Appendix Ten: Safeguarding in Specific Circumstances: Child Sexual Exploitation coercion, intimidation or enticement, unwanted pressure from peers to have sex, sexual bullying (including cyber bullying), and grooming for sexual activity.
 There is increasing concern about the role of technology in sexual abuse, including social networking, internet sites and mobile phones.
 The key issue in relation to child sexual exploitation is the imbalance of power within the 'relationship'.
 The perpetrator always has power over the child/young person, increasing the dependence of them as the exploitative relationship develops.